 A custom builder, on the other hand, will help you to get the most out of your property and work collaboratively with your architect to build a home to your unique specifications.
 You’ll be able to build in eco features that drive down your energy and utility bills for years to come while making your home’s carbon footprint smaller.
 You’ll also be able to incorporate thicker, higher-performance insulation to prevent heat loss and noise ingress.

 It all depends on your personal priorities and budget, but many who choose to demolish and rebuild find that a custom builder, while costlier, is better suited to their needs.

 While you may be sad to see the old building go, knocking down a house and rebuilding allows you to achieve your project’s goals without the limitations placed on it by the old property.
 It can even be more cost effective (especially in the long term) than carrying out extensive renovations to accommodate the limits and pain points represented by the old structure.
 And because you can salvage, reuse and repurpose old bricks, pipes, beams and other construction elements, you can retain the charm and character of the previous property giving you the best of both worlds.

 At Meridian Homes, our experienced custom home builders are committed to helping you achieve your dream home.
-If you’re interested in a knock down rebuild or adding value to your home without having to adjust to a new neighbourhood, contact our dedicated Knock Down Rebuild Sydney team today.
+If you’re interested in knocking down a house and rebuilding, wondering about the cost to knock down a house in Sydney or simply want to add value to your home without having to adjust to a new neighbourhood, contact our dedicated Knock Down Rebuild Sydney team today.